+PROPOSAL 1 ELECTION OF DIRECTORS

-Wendy L. Simpson Director since 1995 Age: 76 Reason for nomination: Ms. Simpson has served as a senior execu Executive Chairman.
-Ms. Simpson brings a deep understanding of able to lead the Board of Directors in anticipating and responding to qualify her to serve on the Board of Directors of LTC. our company's historical and current busines s and financial operations, and is Background : Ms. Simpson was appointed Chairman of the Board Chairman since December 2024.
-She also served as Chief Execut 2005 through May 2020, Chief Financial Officer from July 2000 and Chief Operating Officer from October 2005 through March 2 ive Officer from March 2007 to December 2 through March 2007, Treasurer from January 024, President from October y 2005 through March 2007, October 2005.
-October 2005.
-Director since 2000 Age: 80 and director experience with other health care Timothy J. Triche, MD Reason for nomination: Dr. Triche's current and past executive an ad director experience with other health care rectors of LTC. onalized Medicine at Children's Hospital Los boratory Medicine at Children's Hospital Lo companies, and his background Angeles since July 2010, and s Angeles.
-He also has been a
+Wendy L. Simpson

+Reason for nomination: Ms. Simpson has served as a senior executive officer of LTC for more than two decades, including currently as Executive Chairman.
+Ms. Simpson brings a deep understanding of our company's historical and current business and financial operations, and is able to lead the Board of Directors in anticipating and responding to key company developments, challenges, and opportunities.
+These factors qualify her to serve on the Board of Directors of LTC.

+Background: Ms. Simpson was appointed Chairman of the Board of Directors of LTC in August 2013, and has served as our Executive Chairman since December 2024.
+She also served as Chief Executive Officer from March 2007 to December 2024, President from October 2005 through May 2020, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and Chief Operating Officer from October 2005 through March 2007.
+She also was Vice Chairman of the Board from April 2000 through October 2005.

-10 2025 PROXY STATEMENT
+Timothy J. Triche, MD

+Reason for nomination: Dr. Triche's current and past executive and director experience with other health care companies, and his background in the health care industry, qualify him to serve on the Board of Directors of LTC.

+Background: Dr. Triche has been director of the Center for Personalized Medicine at Children's Hospital Los Angeles since July 2010, and previously was Chairman of the Department of Pathology and Laboratory Medicine at Children's Hospital Los Angeles.
+He has also been a professor of pathology and pediatrics at the University of Southern California Keck School of Medicine in Los Angeles since 1988.

+Other Directorships: Dr. Triche is on the Board of Directors of Avrok Biosciences, a private biotechnology company, and NanoValent Pharmaceuticals, a private nanotechnology company.
+He is the Chairman of the Board of Directors and Chief Medical Officer of InteroOme, a private company he founded.